 Background: Pregnant women have been identi?ed as high users of complementary and alternative medicine (CAM).
 However, no research to date has provided a detailed analysis of the prevalence and determinants of CAM consumption amongst pregnant women.
 Aim: To examine the prevalence and determinants of CAM use by pregnant women, utilising a national representative sample.
 Methods: The study sample was obtained via the Australian Longitudinal Study on Womens Health.
 This paper is based on a sub-study of 1,835 pregnant women, administered in 2010.
 The women answered questions about CAM use, demographics, pregnancy-related health concerns and health service utilisation.
 Results: Complementary and alternative medicine use was found to be high with 48.1% (n = 623) of pregnant women consulting a CAM practitioner and 52.0% (n = 842) of women using CAM products (excluding vitamins and minerals) during pregnancy.
 CAM practitioner visits were more likely for selected pregnancy-related health concerns, namely back pain or back ache, neck pain and labour preparation.
 Women were less likely to consult a CAM practitioner if they suffered with headaches/migraines.
 Employment was also found to be predictive of pregnant womens visits to a CAM practitioner.
 Signi?cant health history and demographic predictors of CAM product use were tiredness and fatigue, embarking on preparation for labour and having a university education.
 Conclusion: Most pregnant women are utilising CAM products and/or services as part of their maternity care and obstetricians, general practitioners and midwives need to enquire with women in their care about possible CAM use to help promote safe, effective coordinated maternity care.

-Steel, AE, Frawley, JE, Sibbritt, D & Adams, J 2013, 'A preliminary profile of Australian women accessing doula care: Findings from the Australian Longitudinal Study on Women's Health', Australian and New Zealand Journal of Obstetrics & Gynaecology, vol. 53, no. 6, pp. 589-592.View/Download from: UTS OPUS or Publisher's site
+Steel, AE, Frawley, JE, Sibbritt, D & Adams, J 2013, 'A preliminary profile of Australian women accessing doula care: Findings from the Australian Longitudinal Study on Women's Health', Australian and New Zealand Journal of Obstetrics & Gynaecology, vol. 53, no. 6, pp. 589-592.View/Download from: Publisher's site

 Despite growing interest and controversy regarding the value of doulas in contemporary maternity care, little is known about the profile of women who choose to involve a doula in their care team.
 This preliminary analysis indicates that women's attitudes towards maternity care may influence their use of a doula more so than demographic factors.
 Further research examining these

-Steel, AE, Adams, J, Sibbritt, D, Broom, A, Gallois, C & Frawley, JE 2012, 'Utilisation of complementary and alternative medicine (CAM) practitioners within maternitycare provision: results from a nationally representative cohort study of 1,835 pregnant women', BMC Pregnancy and Childbirth, vol. 12, pp. 146-146.View/Download from: UTS OPUS or Publisher's site
+Steel, AE, Adams, J, Sibbritt, D, Broom, A, Gallois, C & Frawley, JE 2012, 'Utilisation of complementary and alternative medicine (CAM) practitioners within maternitycare provision: results from a nationally representative cohort study of 1,835 pregnant women', BMC Pregnancy and Childbirth, vol. 12, pp. 146-146.View/Download from: Publisher's site

 Background: There is little known about women's concurrent use of conventional and complementary health care during pregnancy, particularly consultation patterns with complementary and alternative medicine (CAM).
 This study examines health service utilisation among pregnant women including consultations with obstetricians, midwives, general practitioners (GPs) and CAM practitioners.